 Italy on the road, the laws

 Safety is key.
 But regulations change from one country to another.
 This is a useful guide for your Italian road trip.
 Kids included.

 As per the Italian codice stradale, the rule of the road.

 First of all, make sure your kids sit on their seggiolone, the child car seat, placed in the rear.
-This is according to the article 172 of the Codice stradale Italiano, takes into account EU directives.
+This is according to article 172 of the Codice stradale Italiano, which takes into account EU directives.
 It specifically addresses families traveling with children.

 The Italian chart of weight

 Group 0 (up to 10 kg- 22 lbs)

 This group usually includes kids from 0 to 9 months.
 The seat you should install is that for children from 0 to 13 kg (28.5 lbs) and it must be installed facing backward.
 Or forward if the child is at least 6 kg (13 lbs).